zry13/RAG-IGBench/README.md

 ## 📚 Setup
-We have hosted the RAG-IGBench dataset on Huggingface, where you should request access on this page first and will be automatically approved.
+We have hosted the RAG-IGBench dataset on Huggingface.
 The format of `data.json` is:
 ```
 [
     {